golden-mask/blogger-assets/README.md

 Current Features & Sections
 The blog template now includes the following key sections and features:

+Centralized & Wider Layout:

+The entire blog content is now centered on the page.

+The overall blog width has been increased for a more expansive feel.

+The design is fully mobile-friendly, adapting gracefully to smaller screens.

 Latest Posts Section (Carousel):

 Displays the 3 latest blog posts in a dynamic, image-driven carousel.